tihartmann/CountEx-VQA/README.md

-**Note: This repository is still under development and will be finalized soon!**

 # CountEx-VQA - Counterfactual Explanations for Visual Question Answering
 This repository contains the code for my Master's thesis "Generating Counterfactual Images for VQA by Editing Question Critical Objects" at WeST, University of Koblenz-Landau.
 The thesis was supervised by Prof. Dr. Matthias Thimm and Dr. Zeyd Boukhers.
 This repo was made by [Timo Hartmann](https://www.researchgate.net/profile/Timo-Hartmann-3).